A book review is both a description and an evaluation of a book. It should focus on the book's purpose, contents, and authority.

 Verify quotes for proper foot-noting.

-Consult Writing Critical Book Reviews, published by The Writing Centre at Queen's.
+For further writing assistance, consult Writing Critical Book Reviews, published by The Writing Centre at Queen's.
 To learn more about book reviews, look at examples of ones in The New York Times Book Review, the New York Review of Books, and the Times Literary Supplement to see how professional writers review books.

 Barzun, Jacques and Henry F. Graff.
 The Modern Researcher.
 4th ed.
 New York: Harcourt, Brace and World, 1985.